How to value a business: Methods to find your business worth

 Key takeaways

-- Seek professional valuation advice from qualified experts following standards like APES 225 when selling your business, seeking significant investment, settling legal disputes, or planning succession, as formal valuations add credibility to major transactions.
+• Seek professional valuation advice from qualified experts following standards like Accounting Professional and Ethical Standards (APES) 225 when selling your business, seeking significant investment, settling legal disputes, or planning succession, as formal valuations add credibility to major transactions.

 What is a business valuation?